Contents

 Performance

 Optically, the Sigma 56mm f1.4 is as good as I would expect from a modern lens on a mirrorless camera – it’s pin-sharp where it needs to be.
 I’m not a pixel peeper and don’t pay particular attention to the very edges of the frame because they are rarely necessary to me.
 What I am concerned about is the autofocus.
 Thankfully, the Sigma performs as well as I would expect – it doesn’t miss a beat and is rapid.
-Unless you’re shooting sport at f1.4, you won’t find any issues with the autofocus.
-The Sigma 56mm f1.4 autofocus is also almost entirely silent.
+Unless you’re shooting sports at f1.4, you won’t find any issues with the autofocus.
+The Sigma 56mm f/1.4 autofocus is also almost entirely silent.

 Specifications